MHamzaS45/PROGRAMMING/Week 6/README.md

 Overview
 Week 6 contains tasks focused on practical program structures that often involve reading/writing data and combining functions/data structures to solve problems.

-Included files
-- Week 6/A6 T1.py
-- Week 6/A6 Task 2.py
-- Week 6/A6 Task 3.py

 What these exercises focus on
 - Organizing code with functions and possibly simple modules
 - Reading from and writing to files (file I/O) and processing file contents